MERV 8 vs MERV 11 Air Filters: Which Should I Use?

 Essential Ratings You Should Be Aware Of

-• MERV 1 to 4: At the bottom end of the scale are filters with a MERV rating of 1 to 4.
-Only particles 10 microns or larger (particles typically visible to the naked eye), such as pollen, textile fibers, pet hair, dust bunnies, and sawdust, can pass through these filters.
-These filters don’t work well for most indoor spaces and are often used as pre-filters or in small window AC units when other units are used to help with filtration.
+• MERV 1 to 4: At the lower end of the scale, filters with a MERV rating of 1 to 4 are designed to capture only larger particles, typically 10 microns or more in size, such as pollen, textile fibers, pet hair, dust bunnies, and sawdust.
+These filters are generally not suitable for most indoor environments, as they do not effectively capture smaller particles that can impact air quality.
+Instead, they are often used as pre-filters or in small window air conditioning units where other filtration systems are in place to handle more detailed filtration needs.

-• MERV 5 to 8: Better filtration can be offered by MERV 5 to 8 filters, which are more commonly used.
-In addition to everything that the lower-rated filters capture, they can additionally capture particles as small as 3 to 10 microns, which include mildew, mold, fungus, dust lint, and cement dust in places like factories.
-Commercial buildings and central home air conditioning systems can benefit from these filters.
-Although they are not as efficient as filters with higher ratings, these filters are also used in some small industrial settings.
+• MERV 5 to 8: MERV 5 to 8 filters provide better filtration and are more commonly used in various settings.
+In addition to capturing particles that lower-rated filters can handle, these filters can also trap smaller particles ranging from 3 to 10 microns.
+This includes mildew, mold, fungus, dust lint, and cement dust, which are common in environments like factories.
+These filters are particularly beneficial for commercial buildings and central home air conditioning systems.
+While they are not as efficient as filters with higher MERV ratings, they are still used in some smaller industrial settings where moderate filtration is required.

-• MERV 13 to 16: Particles that are as small as 0.3 to 1 micron are captured by highly efficient filters with MERV ratings ranging from 13 to 16.
-The majority of the uses for these filters are in medical environments, such as surgical rooms and intensive care units.
-They can be useful in homes, too, particularly for those who have pets or who have severe allergies.
-MERV 13 to 16 filters can capture all of the particles that lower-rated filters are unable to capture, as well as tiny bacteria, tobacco smoke, dust from insecticides, pet hair, and copier toner.
+• MERV 13 to 16: Highly efficient filters with MERV ratings ranging from 13 to 16 capture particles as small as 0.3 to 1 micron.
+These filters are primarily used in medical environments, such as surgical rooms and intensive care units, where air purity is critical.
+However, they can also be beneficial for residential use, particularly for households with pets or individuals with severe allergies.
+MERV 13 to 16 filters can trap all the particles that lower-rated filters miss, including tiny bacteria, tobacco smoke, dust from insecticides, pet hair, and copier toner.

-• MERV 17 to 20: The highest-rated filters, MERV 17 to 20, are rarely used outside of specific circumstances.
-These filters are created for use in hazardous material handling labs, such as those in pharmaceutical manufacturing plants and research facilities that must follow strict safety standards.
-They are capable of capturing radon particles, smoke, odors, small allergens, carbon dust, virus vectors, and smells from sea salt.
-Since very tiny particles are typically only encountered in medical or lab environments, filters exceeding MERV 17 have no use for average homes or workplaces.
+• MERV 17 to 20: The highest-rated filters, MERV 17 to 20, are seldom used outside of specialized environments.
+These filters are designed for settings that handle hazardous materials, such as pharmaceutical manufacturing plants and research facilities with stringent safety requirements.
+They are capable of capturing a wide range of contaminants, including radon particles, smoke, odors, small allergens, carbon dust, virus vectors, and even smells from sea salt.
+Since such extremely tiny particles are typically encountered only in medical or laboratory environments, filters with MERV ratings exceeding 17 are generally unnecessary for typical homes or workplaces.

 Difference Between MERV 8 And MERV 11 Filters